 Check Terms & Conditions for full details.

-The role of our advisers is to provide expertise to identify and help select the winners of the Global Change Award 2018.
-They are chosen for their extensive knowledge in the areas of entrepreneurship, sustainability, innovation and fashion.
+Their role is to provide expertise to identify and help select the winners of the Global Change Award.
+The members of the Expert Panel are chosen for their extensive knowledge in the areas of entrepreneurship, sustainability, innovation and fashion.

 The H&M Foundations role is to provide that critical boost to the innovators at the earliest stages were its most needed.
 Different innovations need different support and it wouldn’t be wise to limit or force an innovation into a certain partnership.
 The mission is to support the development of the innovation and to help it stand on its own.

-It’s up to the winners themselves to decide who to partner with.
+It’s up to the winners to decide who to partner with.
 Different innovations need different support and it wouldn’t be wise to limit or force an innovation into a certain partnership.
-Also, the H&M Foundation initiates this competition to make the entire fashion industry circular – not just H&M.
+Also, the H&M Foundation initiates this competition to make the entire fashion industry circular – not just H&M group.